Bruce Banman

-Richard Bruce Banman is a Canadian politician in the province of British Columbia, currently serving as the member of the Legislative Assembly (MLA) for the electoral district of Abbotsford South.
-First elected in the 2020 British Columbia general election as a member of the BC Liberal Party (later renamed BC United), he crossed the floor to join the Conservative Party on September 13, 2023.
-Prior to his election to the Legislative Assembly of British Columbia, he was the mayor of Abbotsford from 2011 to 2014, and an Abbotsford city councillor from 2018 to 2021.
+Richard Bruce Banman MLA is a Canadian politician who has served as a member of the Legislative Assembly of British Columbia (MLA) representing the electoral district of Abbotsford South since 2020.
+Initially elected as a member of the BC Liberal Party (later BC United), Banman crossed the floor in 2023 to join the Conservative Party.
+In 2026 he briefly left the party following the election of Kerry-Lynne Findlay as leader, calling her "unelectable," choosing to sit as an independent and member of CentreBC, before rejoining the party following the resignation of Findlay.

+Prior to provincial politics, he served as the mayor of Abbotsford from 2011 to 2014, and an Abbotsford city councillor from 2018 to 2021.

 Early life and career

 Raised in Chilliwack, Banman moved to Abbotsford in the early 1980s.
 He attended Fraser Valley College before transferring to the Western States Chiropractic College in Portland, Oregon.
 He graduated in 1997, then worked as a chiropractor and small business owner in Abbotsford.
 He is married with two children.

 Political career

 Abbotsford municipal politics

 Banman was elected mayor of Abbotsford in 2011, defeating incumbent mayor George Peary.
-He ran for re-election in 2014, but was defeated by Henry Braun by fewer than 600 votes.
+He ran for re-election in 2014 but was defeated by Henry Braun by fewer than 600 votes.
 He returned to municipal politics in 2018 by winning a seat on the Abbotsford City Council, receiving the second-highest number of votes among the candidates.
-Throughout his career he advocated for agricultural sustainability and the protection of farming heritage.
+Throughout his career, he has advocated for agricultural sustainability and the protection of farming heritage.